Yacimientos Carboníferos Río Turbio: YCRT Today

 Juan Carlos Lascurain, former president of the Argentine Industrial Union was jailed in March 2018 for alleged irregularities in the YCRT renovation projects.

 In the first months of 2019, the port of Punta Loyola began operating again.
 YCRT made its first export in six years from this facility, a 25 thousand tons of coal shipment sent to Brazil.
 Contracts to provide coal to Lime kilns in San Juan and Mendoza were signed.
 The mine went back to producing coal regularly for the first time in ten years, producing 30 thousand tonnes a month.

 By the end of the Omar Zeidán administration as a state-appointed comptroller, 79 workers had been laid off and 500 took voluntary retirements.
 At this time, the company had an operational income of 43 million pesos against a 2338 million operational expenditure.

 In 2020, while the new Alberto Fernández government took office, Aníbal Fernández was appointed as comptroller (interventor) for YCRT.
 20 days after that, 417 workers appointed by the previous administration were laid off.
 In words of Anibal Fernandez, those were not layoffs but reversals of wrong hires.
 The laid off workers had no support from the unions.

 The new government indicated its will to finish construction of the power plant and making the company more productive.
 They marked as issues the six-hours shifts and many holidays, elements mandated by unions on which the mine operates.
 In June 2020, a spill of over 2,000 and 3,000 litres of oil over the Primavera river was caused by the freezing and breakage of pipes in the internal power station of the mine.
 This incident was reported to the Santa Cruz environment agency by the "Luz y Fuerza" union.

+The first 120 MW turbine started in 2022.
+In 2024, Law 27,742 allowed for the partial re-privatization of YCRT.